MileHacker Logo

 Observing High Tides

-To see the most dramatic tidal changes, plan your visit for a few days after the full and new moons.
+To witness the most dramatic tidal changes, plan your visit for a few days after the full and new moons.
 Consult a tide calendar well in advance, as these events are predictable and often draw crowds.
 Position yourself on the causeway or the mainland viewing areas for the best perspective of mont Saint-michel becoming an island.

 Bay Walking Guidelines